 Criminal Convictions –

 Our medical license defense attorneys help both physicians who are facing current criminal charges and physicians with a prior criminal conviction who need assistance reporting the conviction or help to obtain a medical license with a criminal history.
-We also help physicians who face disciplinary action for failure to timely report criminal a conviction.
-Unlike most firms who handle medical licensing matters, our firm includes a team of criminal defense attorneys who work to handle criminal matters in a way that will help protect the provider’s medical license after the criminal issue is resolved.
-See Criminal Actions and Their Impact on Professional Licenses and Criminal Case Results.
+We also help physicians who face disciplinary action for failure to timely report a criminal conviction.
+Unlike most firms who handle medical licensing matters, our firm includes a team of criminal defense attorneys who work to handle criminal matters in a way that will help protect the provider’s medical license after the criminal issue is resolved

 Other Medical License Issues